turingschool/mod-0-curriculum/shared/shared/mentorship.md

 </div>
 <br>

 Mentorship is an integral part of the Turing experience and will help jumpstart your technical career.
-In order to get your mentor relationship started on the right foot, please complete the following deliverables:
+In order to get your mentor relationship started on the right foot, please complete the following:

-- Create a profile on <a href="https://docs.google.com/document/d/1vpyKGu92l1HGkJzULNcyyE72946f4QO1DhQgIz3v1E0/edit?usp=sharing" target="_blank">Turing Community Connect</a> by following these directions
 - Complete the <a href="https://gist.github.com/ameseee/1297595506e5b24618fa38fd2f1277ca" target="_blank">Mentorship DTR Prep</a>

 ## Submission & Confirmation

-Submit the Mentorship DTR Prep Gist in the submission form.
+Submit the Mentorship DTR Prep Gist in your submission form.